argonautproject/provider-directory/pages/_includes/future.md

 The content in this guide is freely available to anyone.

 A formal HL7 ballot provides an additional level of rigor, and a place for regulators to reference for all industry participants.
 As part of the ballot additional examples, TestScripts, and conformance assessment of current servers should be considered.
 A Project Scope Statement is under discussion at HL7 under Project (GET APPROVAL NUMBER).

-####  Provider Directory Operation

-Healthcare facility and organization structures can be quite complex.
-In a future PD guide, the exact rules for walking the tree from location to organization, and the supporting FHIR [operations]({{ site.data.fhir.path }}/operations.html) to navigate them should be considered.

-####  Identifiers

-There is not a unique code system, similar to NPI, for location identifiers.
-Additional work should be considered to develop a process to cross reference locations and organizations.

 ####  Next Steps